-Another great part of symbolism discussion is the varying interpretations students have.
+Another great part of teaching symbolism discussion is the varying interpretations students have.
 Because symbolism is largely open to interpretation, it can be difficult to find agreement, especially with older students looking to quarrel for the sake of quarreling.
 I learn about my student and the applications from their lives that they apply to literature.
 Our symbolism class discussions are often some of our best discussions.
+Teaching symbolism in literature will be engaging!

 Students can really get involved with symbolism, and that is wonderful.
 Once they grasp the concept, they enjoy reading more.
 An understanding of the literary term symbolism greatly improves students’ approaches to English class.
-If you need ideas to start your symbolism discussions, here are a few methods for teaching symbolism for literary analysis.
+As I wrote this post, I realized that my methods for teaching symbolism in literature are rooted in brain-based learning.
+If you need ideas to start teaching symbolism, here are a few methods for teaching symbolism for literary analysis.

-Symbolism in literature is there though, especially concerning colors.
+Symbolism in literature is always present, especially concerning colors.
 Authors purposely place colors in literature for a deeper understanding of characters, setting, etc. When students associate colors with another component, they have a better connection to their reading.
 Ask students to search for “color psychology wheel.”
 They will find lots of explanations of colors and hidden meanings.
-Using those can become a fun conversation when students disagree with explanations.
+Using those color wheels can become a fun conversation when students disagree with explanations.

 To prompt students to find these colors, show students how colors portray meaning.
 I use a car commercial: This Santa commercial for Mercedes-Benz caught my attention the other day.
 As Santa rolls out the cars, the road is labeled “nice” on one side, “naughty” on the other.
 Red cars are for naughty, white for nice, of course.
 White is pure and clean, while red is blood and dangerous.
 It’s a quick clip to introduce the literary term ‘symbolism’ or to emphasize colors and meaning in literature.